IntelliSOFT-Consulting/PSS-Insight-v2-Deployment/README.md

 ### Step 1: Clone the Repository

- - Clone the repository containing the Docker Compose files to your local environment.
-There are two folders (`national` & `international` each of which have `docker-compose.yml` files.
+ - Clone the repository containing the Docker Compose files to your local environment. `cd`into the repo and then into the `national` folder which has the `docker-compose.yml` file.
- - cd into each folder to start the network setup
+ - cd into `national` folder to start the network setup

 ### Step 2: Network Setup